victorodgs/qlik-react-template/README.md

 # Running

-Copy this template to Qlik Exxtensions Folder and visit http://localhost:4848/extensions/omnicanal/index.html to access the page.
+Copy this template to Qlik Extensions Folder.
 Then run:

 ```sh
 $ yarn dev
 ```

+Visit http://localhost:4848/extensions/omnicanal/index.html to access the page.

 # Components

 This project uses all new features from React 16.8+, incl. hooks like `useEffect`, `useState` and `context` to manage states.
-The main logic behind the scenes are located in `src/context/QlikContext.jsx'`.
-This file uses the `qlikLoader` to get the Qlik API from window and make it available to whole the application.
+The main logic behind the scenes is located in `src/context/QlikContext.jsx'`.
+This file uses the `qlikLoader` to get the Qlik API from window and make it available to all components in the application.

 In `src/components/Card` you can find an example using `getObject` to get an object from a Qlik App.